-Chapter Nine -- Third Subdivision of Logic -- The Doctrine of the Notion
+Chapter Nine--Third Subdivision of Logic -- The Doctrine of the Notion

 This last section of the Logic is the philosophic framework which most applies to our age.
-From the very start where he says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free," you know that are the says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free," you know that are the says "The Notion is the power of Substance in the says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free," you know that are the says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free, "you know that the says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free, "you know that the says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free, "you know the says "The Notion is the power of the says "The Notion is the power of the says "The Notion is the says "Th that on the one hand, from now on you are on your own and must constantly deepen his content through a materialistic, historical "translation."
-And, on the other hand, that you cannot do so unless you stand on his solid foundation: "The Notion, in short, is what contains all the earlier categories of Thought merged in it. certainly is a form, but an infinite and creative form, which includes, but at the same time releases from itself, the plenitude of all that it contains." (par.
+From the very start where he says "The Notion is the power of Substance in the fruition of its own being, and therefore, what is free," you know that on the one hand, from now on you are on your own and must constantly deepen his content through a materialistic, historical "translation."
+And, on the other hand, that you cannot do so unless you stand on his solid foundation: "The Notion, in short, is what contains all the earlier categories of Thought merged in it.
+It certainly is a form, but an infinite and creative form, which includes, but at the same time releases from itself, the plenitude of all that it contains." (par.
 160)